How To Fix Sublimation Mistakes: Tips For Perfect Prints Every Time

 Some people also iron the garment over a sublimation paper, so if you have leftover one, you can use it for the removal process too, except that I would advise you to be careful

-The process is very simple, and except for ironing the garment, you won’t need to do anything else, and it is also a great fix when you just don’t seem to have any alcohol or acetone that could solve the problem.
+The process is straightforward and, except for ironing the garment, you won’t need to do anything else.
+This technique can be a great fix when you just don’t seem to have any available alcohol or acetone that could resolve the issue.

-Coffee mugs and tumblers are things people sublimate on all the time, but problems occur when the sublimation printing process doesn’t go perfectly, and you want to fix things.
+Coffee mugs and tumblers are other items people sublimate regularly, however, issues may occur when the sublimation printing process doesn’t go perfectly, and you need to rectify things.

-Although most people think it is pretty much impossible to fix this type of mistake, you can remove sublimation ink from it, just in a bit different way than you would do it on a regular garment.
+Although most people think it is pretty much impossible to fix this type of mistake, you can effectively remove sublimation ink from it, just in a slightly different way than you would do it on a regular garment.

 The easiest way to remove a sublimation print or stain on a coffee mug is simply by washing it in the washing machine at a high temperature.